 - tools for a digital transformation strategy

-As an environment for open-source BPM, the Crust Low-Code development platform delivers a unique, flexible and rich approach to embedding or evolving your business processes.
-To start, Crust encourages you to concentrate firstly on your desired data model.
+As an environment for open-source BPM, the Corteza Low-Code development platform delivers a unique, flexible and rich approach to embedding or evolving your business processes.
+To start, Corteza encourages you to concentrate firstly on your desired data model.
 This is the opposite of sometimes confusing MDD models, which require significant technical expertise.
-In Crust, the data model is all about the data factors.
+In Corteza, the data model is all about the data factors.
 Your business wants to take into account and nothing more.

-Planning the user experience (UX) in Crust is a pleasure.
+Planning the user experience (UX) in Corteza is a pleasure.
 It overlays the data model in the simplest, most intuitive manner possible, regardless of if you’re building:

 - smart apps